Essential Paper Piecing Skills for Beginning Quilters

 Again, what works best for YOU is what is best for YOU!

-Remember to start a new project with a new needle.
 It's a good habit to build.
-(The extra layer of paper in the technique will have a dulling effect over time.)
+(The extra layer of paper in the technique has a dulling effect over time.)

 Needles, while they are the cheapest part of your sewing machine, are the cause of so many of its problems.

-If you have an open toe applique foot, install it.
+If you have an open toe appliqué foot, install it.

-It provides an unobstructed view of your needle so you can easily hit the line as you stitch.
+It provides an unobstructed view of your needle, so you can easily hit the line as you stitch.
 (You'll see it in use in all the free paper pieced quilt block tutorials on this website.)

 If you don't have an open toe foot, try a clear plastic one if one came with your machine.